litedefi/staking-contracts/README.md

 Users not familliar with LDF ecosystem will have to stake their LDF in one of the deployed pools and the mangers will handle the strategies to optimize the yields.

-The pool participants will deposit LDF and receive a pool tokens equivalent to their stake share, after a specific period of time the users will be able to withdrawal their OKS + staking reward by burning the previously minted pool tokens.
+The pool participants will deposit LDF and receive a pool tokens equivalent to their stake share, after a specific period of time the users will be able to withdrawal their LDF + staking reward by burning the previously minted pool tokens.

 The pool managers will be able to